cemenenkoff/cemenenkoff/README.md

+Here you'll find
   🐍 Python

   👨‍💻 Software Engineering

   🪐 Physics

   🔢 Math

   🤖 Machine Learning

   📊 Data Science
 <!--
 **cemenenkoff/cemenenkoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.